akshobhyarao12/Finance-automation/README.txt

 # Finance-automation

-Create an account on pdftable_api and use the api key to convert pdf to excel.\n Add the api key in filehandling.py
+Create an account on pdftable_api and use the api key to convert pdf to excel.
+Add the api key in filehandling.py
 Email can only be sent and recived from gmail (Sender has to disable 2-setep-authentication) Install pdftable_api